apinf/meteor-api-umbrella/README.md

 The `api_key` and `auth_token` values only need to be available on the server, and *should not be public*.

 ## Usage
-### apiUmbrella methods
+### apiUmbrellaWeb methods
-This package exports an object called `apiUmbrella`, that contains the following methods:
+This package exports an object called `apiUmbrellaWeb`, that contains the following methods:

 * getUser (id) - gets a specific user by ID
 * getUsers - gets all users